-You might not realize this, but many of the things you do so freely – saying ‘yes’ to things you should be saying ‘no’ to, acting in ways that are not congruent with your truth just so you could get the love and approval of those around you, staying in situations, places, and relationships that are toxic and unhealthy, etc., are nothing but ways in which you give your power away to forces outside of you.
-And because I know what a dangerous thing that is, I wanted to share with you a few ways in which you can take back your power and be true to yourself again.
+You might not realize this, but many of the things you do so freely – saying ‘yes’ to things you should be saying ‘no’; acting in ways that are not congruent with your Truth – just so you can get the love and approval of those around you; staying in places, and relationships that are toxic and unhealthy for you, etc., are ways in which you give your power away to forces outside of you.

 7 Steps to Take Back Your Power and Be True to Yourself Again

 The majority of people have no idea how dangerous it is to say ‘yes’ all the time.
 How unhealthy it is to constantly try to please everyone around you by betraying your own self.
 And even though we all fall into this trap from time to time, if you start saying ‘no’ when no is needed, and if you say it with conviction, not only will you take back your power, but you will also reclaim your right to life, to happiness, to purpose, and to love.

 2. Stop playing the “I’ll save you” game.

-I have always loved these words from Buddha:
+I have always loved this quote of Buddha:

 You might think you’re here to save people and lead them back onto their path.
-But that’s not really Your job.
+But that’s not really ‘your’ job.
+That’s ‘their’ job!